top of page

 Why Plastic in Food?
 The Shocking Truth

-Vendors resort to plastic adulteration due to:
+Vendors resort to plastic adulteration for several reasons:

 1. Cost-Cutting: Replacing rice with plastic cuts batter costs by up to 40%.